AlexBennett941/PhotoEditor/README.md

 # PhotoEditor

+***IMPORTANT***
+If you use save before you start a new session or new photos will override the old ones Also the code is located in the master branch

 My project name is a Photo Editor.
 My team name is Me and I. I have decided to work alone on this project.'

 I am trying to build a photo editor that has a few different options to edit a photo.
 I plan to include color changes, mirroring, and a fun one to make the picture funny.
 I may possibly add more as I get working on it but I am not entirely sure of other things to do at the moment.